rajmadan96/StochasticDominance.jl/paper/paper.md

 # Summary

 Stochastic dominance plays a key role in decision-making under uncertainty and quantitative finance.
-This concept helps to evaluate whether one investment, policy, or strategy is better than others in uncertain conditions.
+It helps evaluate whether one investment, policy, or strategy is better than others in uncertain conditions.
 It provides a mathematically rigorous method often used in optimization to maximize returns or minimize risk.
 See [@Ogryczak:2002], [@Dentcheva:2003], [@Kuosmanen:2004], [@Kopa:2017], [@Kopa:2023], [@Maggioni:2016], [@Maggioni:2019], and [@Consigli:2023] for an extensive body of research on the applicability of stochastic dominance.

+# Statement of need

 Despite being a crucial tool, (higher-order) stochastic dominance involves infinitely many constraints, making it *computationally intractable* in practice.
 Our recent research [@Lakshmanan:2025] addresses this challenge by theoretically reducing the infinite constraints to a finite number.
 However, no concrete, user-friendly implementation of (higher-order) stochastic dominance has been developed.
 Additionally, the existing prominent theoretical algorithms only discuss stochastic orders *two* and *three*, but not higher orders.
 Moreover, both, the discussion and implementation of non-integer orders, are absent.

+To address this gap, we present *StochasticDominance.jl*, an open-source Julia package tailored for verification and optimization under higher-order stochastic dominance constraints.

 # Main features of the package

 **Technical highlights.** The StochasticDominance.jl package offers robust functions for verifying higher-order stochastic dominance constraints between two random variables.
 It supports two primary objective functions by maximizing expected returns and minimizing higher-order risk measures to achieve the optimal asset allocation while satisfying higher-order stochastic dominance constraints.
 The package's optimization framework is built around Newton’s method, which efficiently handles the non-linear constraints.
 To enhance efficiency, we first employ Particle Swarm Optimization (PSO), which approximates the solution over a set number of iterations.
 In our previous work, [@Lakshmanan:2025] initially impose two fixed higher-order stochastic dominance constraints and dynamically introduce additional constraints to ensure dominance.
-To simplify the process and align with a black-box approach, this package fixes these constraints with additional theoretical backing, eliminating the need for dynamic adjustments.
+To simplify the process and align with a black-box approach, this package uses these constraints with additional theoretical backing, eliminating the need for dynamic adjustments.
 Below, we provide a concise overview of its key functions.

 1.  `verify_dominance`: This function checks whether the given benchmark asset, represented as the random variable $X$, and the weighted portfolio asset, represented as the random variable $Y$, exhibit a dominance relationship for the specified stochastic order.